-One of the foremost gatherings of researchers interested in invertebrate diseases is the annual meeting of the Society for Invertebrate Pathology, which this year met in Tours, France between 24-28th July.
+One of the foremost gatherings of researchers interested in invertebrate diseases is annual meeting of the Society for Invertebrate Pathology, which this year meets in Tours, France between 24-28th July.
 Although OET makes its living from using insect virus-based protein expression systems, most of us have our roots in studies on baculovirus-insect interactions either through post graduate degrees or post doctoral work.
 Therefore, every year at least some of us try to get to the SIP meeting to catch up on the latest results.

 It’s not all work though!
 The SIP is noted for its fine program of social activities, including excursions, BBQ and conference dinner, which ends the conference on the last day, so no groggy sessions to attend the next day!
 There is also a fun 5K run/walk to test the fitness of participants.

 We wouldn’t expect any of you suddenly to drop everything and rush off to Tours this week, but thought it worth highlighting how very applied work such as the baculovirus insect expression system is underpinned by a lot of basic science, which will probably contribute to future advances in the area.
 Now where are my running shoes!